payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-amex-cards/cancel-recurring-payment-for-a-amex-card.md

     </tr>
     <tr>
       <td>bankcode</td>
       <td>This parameter contains the code indicating the payment option used for the transaction.
-For example, Visa Debit Card – VISA, Master Debit Card – MAST.</td>
+For AMEX, use AMEX.</td>
     </tr>
     <tr>
       <td>status</td>